TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/GuidesAndTutorials.rst

    :Category:     Development
    :Description:  An extensive walkthrough on extension development for
                   TYPO3 using the **Extbase** framework and **Fluid** templating engine.
-(Warning: is partly outdated and incomplete)

- - :Title:        :ref:`t3extbase:start`
+                  **Warning:** The book is currently partly outdated.

-   :Category:     Development
+                  For TYPO3 9, you may want to check out the 3rd edition of the book
-   :Description:  This contains some information about **Extbase** and **Fluid**
+                  `Michael Schams: "TYPO3 Extbase: Modern Extension
-                  for extension development but is
+                  Development for TYPO3 CMS with Extbase & Fluid"
-                  not a comprehensive Guide or Tutorial at this point.
+                  <https://www.extbase-book.org/>`__.
+(This is *not official
-                  Also available a complete :ref:`ViewHelper reference <t3viewhelper:start>`.
+                  documentation*.)

  - :Title:        :ref:`t3contribute:start`
    :Category:     Development